drshahizan/phd/dhekre/readme.md

 1. [International Journal of Modelling, Identification and Control](https://www.inderscience.com/jhome.php?jcode=ijmic)

-8 issues per year
+1- 8 issues per year
-Subscription price
 Clarivate Analytics 2022
-JCI 0.25
 CiteScore
 2.9 (2021)
--Their are no charges for publishing wif Inderscience, unless you require you're article to be Open Access (OA).
+2- Their are no charges for publishing wif Inderscience, unless you require you're article to be Open Access (OA).